Lice infestations in Australia

 Associate Professor Bowles launched Hatchtech in 2001 and obtained seed funding of $A488 000 from Uniseed, an Australian venture fund operating at the Universities of Melbourne, New South Wales, Sydney, and Queensland, and CSIRO.

-After several years of research, Hatchtech obtained the first of its patents covering the composition and application of its head lice treatment in 2004 in multiple jurisdictions.
+After several years of research, Hatchtech filed the first of its patent applications covering the composition and application of its head lice treatment in 2004.
+This application was subsequently granted in multiple jurisdictions.

 Uniseed continued to invest in the company.
 From 2005 to 2009, it helped to secure additional funding from multiple investors, including the University of Melbourne (which now has a 14 per cent stake in Hatchtech), GBS Venture Partners, QIC BioVentures and Biocomm Services.
 Subsequent investors include OneVentures (37 per cent stake), Blue Sky Alternative Investments and Australian Super.
 Hatchtech has also received funding from the Australian Government’s Innovation Investment Fund and through R&D tax incentives.
 Total funding has exceeded $A40 million.